VictorDelamonica/VictorDelamonica.github.io/docs/MAINTENANCE.md

 - [ ] All images have alt text
 - [ ] Buttons have proper labels
 - [ ] Forms have labels
-- [ ] Color contrast is sufficient
+- [ ] Color contrast is enough
 - [ ] Keyboard navigation works
 - [ ] ARIA labels where needed

 ### Performance
 - [ ] Images are optimized
-- [ ] Lazy loading used where appropriate
+- [ ] Lazy loading is used where appropriate
 - [ ] No unnecessary re-renders
 - [ ] Bundle size is reasonable
 - [ ] Lighthouse score > 90

 ### SEO
 - [ ] Title tags are unique
-- [ ] Meta descriptions are present
+- [ ] Meta-descriptions are present
 - [ ] Heading hierarchy is correct
 - [ ] URLs are semantic
 - [ ] robots.txt is correct